leeper/conjoint-example/README.md

+**Update 2017-06-29: THIS CODE NO LONGER WORKS DUE TO QUALTRICS RELYING ON ITS NEW 'JFE' SYSTEM.
+THERE MAY BE WAYS TO MAKE THIS WORK, BUT I CANNOT GUARANTEE ANYTHING AND AM UNABLE TO CONTINUE TO SUPPORT THIS PROJECT.
+SORRY.**

 # Example Conjoint Experimental Design in Qualtrics

 This is an example of conducting a conjoint experiment in Qualtrics.
 It benefitted heavily from Kyle Dropp's guide, ["Implementing a Conjoint Analysis in Qualtrics"](http://www.weebly.com/uploads/1/2/0/9/12094568/conjoint.pdf).